 The Extension program offers select SUNY New Paltz courses at several off-campus sites.
 This makes attending college easier for those who find it inconvenient to travel to New Paltz.
 Late afternoon, evening, and weekend courses are featured to allow busy working adults time to take courses while holding down a job.

-Presently, New Paltz has extension sites in Hudson Valley counties offering courses for the graduate programs of the Department of Educational Administration and the literacy program of the School of Education.
+Presently, New Paltz has extension sites in Hudson Valley counties offering courses for the graduate programs of the Department of Educational Foundations & Leadership and the Master of Science in Literacy Education within the School of Education.

 Courses begin every spring, summer, and fall.

 - Online courses at SUNY New Paltz Click on a term's schedule of classes and check the box at the bottom of the form for "Online courses only."